marktwallace/nbscribe/project-plan.md

 ## Overview
 AI-powered Jupyter Notebook assistant with a lightweight FastAPI server and HTML chat interface.

+## Current State Snapshot (Aug 2025)
+- Jupyter Notebook 7 is embedded via an iframe; the assistant proxies `/jupyter/*` as a minimal pass-through.
+- Kernel WebSocket proxy is a dumb tunnel: forwards text and binary frames, allows rapid reconnects, and does not throttle kernel GET polling.
+- After applying a directive, the notebook iframe auto-reloads so changes appear immediately.
+- JSON-first linear conversation is in place: initial User message carries full notebook JSON; post-approval messages include precise cell JSON updates/deletions.
+System prompt documents delete semantics.
+- Outstanding: token counting and conversation summarization.
+Optional future: point the iframe directly to the Jupyter server URL (no proxy) given intranet/VPN deployment and no CORS concerns.

 ## Phase 1: Proof of Concept
 *Goal: Get basic functionality working to start learning and iterating*